RuixiZhang42/lstfiracode/README.md

 `\lstset{style=FiraCodeStyle}` with the [`listings`](https://ctan.org/pkg/listings)
 package.
 This style contains almost all ligatures in Nikita Prokopov’s [Fira Code](https://github.com/tonsky/FiraCode) family of fonts.
+A new key `moreliterate` is added, allowing additional user ligatures.
 Additional support for source code listings using Fira Code in the `verbatim` environment is available.